HIV/AIDS in Lesotho: Violence against women

 Lesotho's highly patriarchal society strongly influences females’ experiences with gender-based violence, particularly in schools.
 Basotho communities exhibit dominant perceptions of heteronormal relations, but the social construct of male superiority places females at risk of adverse experiences through these heterosexual relations.
-Many women and girls are placed at risk for HIV infection through gender-based violence, which commonly comes in the form of marital rape, rape, or domestic abuse.
+Many women and girls are placed at risk for HIV infection through gender-based violence, which commonly comes in the form of rape, marital rape, or domestic abuse.
 Particularly in rural areas, females are subject to this violence because they often lack social and economic power in sexual decision making.
 These unequal power dynamics prohibit Basotho women from adopting HIV-preventative behaviors, thereby increasing their vulnerability to HIV.

 The prevalence of customary law in Lesotho, despite constitutional amendments in 1993 granting civil rights to all individuals, acts as a barrier to women's inheritance, ownership, and equity in marriage and other sexual relationships.
 Customary law regards women as legal minors who are dependent on men—fathers, brothers, or husbands.
 As a result, Lesotho experiences high rates of violence, inter-generational sex, and payment for sex, all of which increases an individual's risk of HIV infection.
 Through marriage, a Mosotho man becomes sexually entitled to his wife's body through payment of the bride price, making the woman property of her husband.
 In 2006, the government of Lesotho passed a civil law to counteract the gender discrimination engendered by customary law, but it was ineffective.
 However, women rarely report these acts of violence out of fear, choosing to forget, or economic dependency on men.
 Basotho women fear bringing shame to their families for accusing their husbands of rape.
 Often, women are emotionally coerced into sex through a sense of marital obligation.

 According to LDHS (2014), 33% of Basotho women and 40% of Basotho men affirmed the belief that under certain circumstances, a man is justified in beating his wife.
 Furthermore, according to survey results from GenderLinks, 62% of Basotho women experienced intimate partner violence, and 37% of Basotho men perpetuated it in 2013.